CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/ostrava-g2-site/get-access.md

 ---

-title: Get Access
+title: Get Access G2 e-INFRA OpenStack Cloud Ostrava
 search:
   exclude: false
 ---

 # How to Get Access

-As of 2023-08-23, Ostrava OpenStack site is available to anyone with valid e-INFRA CZ identity who is explicitly granted by IT4I representatives.
+As of 2023-08-23, [Ostrava G2 OpenStack site](https://ostrava.openstack.cloud.e-infra.cz/) is available to anyone with valid e-INFRA CZ identity who is explicitly granted by IT4I representatives.

 See [e-INFRA CZ](https://docs.e-infra.cz/account/access/) documentation on access.